 ISIC cards are not accepted.
 The discount is applied automatically for children.
 Students must submit a copy of their university ID at the time of booking.
 If the document is not accepted, the adult rate will apply.

-Packing List for the Salkantay Trek + Short Inca Trail 5 Days
+Packing List for the Salkantay Wilderness Trek + Short Inca Trail 5 Days

 How Your Bags Work

-- Duffel bag: 7 kg / 15 lb: This is for your overnight items and is carried by the mules or horses during the trekking days.
+- Duffel bag: Up to 7 kg / 15 lb for overnight items, carried by mules or horses during the trekking days.

 - Main luggage: Leave large suitcases or extra bags in Cusco.
 You will not need them on the trail.